JeffreyRobertLynch/JeffreyRobertLynch/README.md

 ---

 - **Highlights:**
-- **Award-Winning Technical Communication:** Awarded for extensive research, use case alignment, and impact clarity.
+- **Academic Excellence Award Recipient - Technical Communication:** Awarded for extensive research, use case alignment, and impact clarity.
 - **Enterprise System Evaluation:** Assessed and integrated Splunk into multiple business domains (Business Analytics, IT, Cybersecurity).
 - **Business Case Development:** Created a business case focused operations efficiency, ROI, and security, aligned with the real-world value of Splunk.
 - **Comprehensive Technical Writing:** Displayed proficiency at tailoring communication to diverse audiences, balancing complex details with high-level strategic recommendations.